❌ TOXIC — Do Not Feed — Ice Cream

 Low-fat ice cream often contains xylitol as a sweetener — making it potentially more dangerous than regular ice cream.
 Never give low-fat or sugar-free ice cream to dogs.

 Yes — Labradors can eat ice cream safely.
-Use the Large Dog column in the portion guide above.
+Take your amounts from the Large Dog column above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like ice cream on top of their regular diet adds calories.
 Treat ice cream as an occasional reward, not a daily supplement.

 Yes — Ice Cream remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut ice cream out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+Dogs become slightly more sensitive to spoilage organisms when the rains begin.

 Safe Alternatives to Ice Cream for Dogs